han-xiangyu/EUVS-Benchmark/README.md

 This is a template for turning your awesome research project into a project website.
 Most of the code are shamelessly stolen online from somewhere else.
-Click on the website on the right of this repo to see it in action.
+Click [here](https://irvingf7.github.io/ai4ce_project_website_template/) to see it in action.

 `index.html` is the major file you will be editing, and it has some comments to guide you.